debuger/nas/README.md

 Should be mentioned
 ----
-Some ideas was used from [notes' series on habr](https://habr.com/ru/post/548640/)
+Some ideas was used from [notes' series on habr](https://habr.com/ru/post/548640/) [and one more article](https://habr.com/ru/company/timeweb/blog/645155/)

 Docker images used:
 -----